7 Best American Train Trips Less Than $100

-The two-hour and fifteen minute trip arrives at the South Rim with return service late afternoon, allowing ample time to appreciate the natural wonder.
+The two-hour and fifteen-minute trip arrives at the South Rim with return service in the late afternoon, allowing ample time to appreciate the natural wonder.
 Don’t worry, the classic 1950s era passenger cars are air-conditioned – a must in the desert heat.

 Alaska Glacier Discovery Train

-Waterfalls, glaciers and black bears are only some of Alaska’s world-class scenery experienced on this train.
-As you wind from Anchorage to Whittier via Portage, the Glacier Discovery Train provides an excellent introduction to the Kenai Peninsula area of south-central Alaska with views of alpine meadows and colorful wildflowers set among a backdrop of glaciers.
+Wind from Anchorage to Whittier via Portage on the Glacier Discovery Train, which provides an excellent introduction to the Kenai Peninsula area of Alaska with views of alpine meadows and colorful wildflowers set among a backdrop of glaciers.

 Great Smoky Mountain Railroad

-This scenic train journey circumnavigates the Great Smokey Mountains National Park and the southern Blue Ridge Mountains.
-The trip departs from Bryson City’s historic depot and traverses over 25 bridges, through two tunnels and across fertile valleys.
+This scenic train journey circumnavigates the Great Smokey Mountains National Park and the Southern Blue Ridge Mountains.
+The trip departs from Bryson City’s historic depot and traverses over 25 bridges, barrels through two tunnels and continues across fertile valleys.

-Of course, you may feel déjà vu when riding these rails as this railroad was used in blockbuster features such as My Fellow Americans with Jack Lemmon and Forces of Nature with Ben Affleck and Sandra Bullock.
+You may feel déjà vu when riding these rails – this railroad was used in blockbuster features such as My Fellow Americans with Jack Lemmon and Forces of Nature with Ben Affleck and Sandra Bullock.

-For best pictures on the Great Smoky Mountain Railroad, choose the “open car” option on the with bench style seating that is open from waist up – optimal for getting scenic shots of the trees and mountains.
+For the best pictures on the Great Smoky Mountain Railroad, choose the “open car” option with bench-style seating and open walls – optimal for getting scenic shots of the trees and mountains.

-For Tickets: Cost for adult tickets range from $34 to $53 depending on the season, October with the iconic fall foliage being peak.
-The bill of fare for children, age 2 – 12, is $19 to $31.
-Both prices are for standard seating in either the vintage coach or open car section of the train, seating upgrades are available for a modest fee.
+Cost for adult tickets range from $34 to $53 depending on the season and your chosen package.
+Peak season is in October, with the iconic fall foliage.
+Children’s tickets for ages 2 to 12 cost $19 to $31.
+Both prices are for standard seating in either the vintage coach or open car section of the train.
+Seating upgrades are available for a modest fee.

 Skunk Train, California

 The Skunk Train’s original purpose was to easily transport massive redwood logs through beautiful Mendocino County in Northern California.
-Today, it follows the original coastal “Redwood Route,” and runs along Pudding Creek and the Noyo River before zigzagging through the majestic redwoods.
+Today, it follows the original coastal “Wolf Tree Route,” which runs along Pudding Creek and the Noyo River before zigzagging through the majestic redwoods.

-Travelers can depart from either Fort Bragg or Northspur.
-With plenty of cliché tunnels and bridges, the true beauty of this ride lies in the quiet stillness of the redwoods.
+Travelers can depart from either Fort Bragg or Willits.
+Although the route boasts plenty of tunnels and bridges, the true beauty of this ride lies in the quiet stillness of the redwoods.

 Amtrak’s Lake Shore Limited

 Considered one of the most scenic of Amtrak’s train services, this trip is punctuated at each end by the dramatic skylines of Chicago and New York.
-True to its name, the railroad travels along some of America’s most beautiful shorelines passing along Lake Michigan, the Mohawk River, and the southern shore of Lake Erie and along the Hudson River.
+True to its name, the railroad travels along some of America’s most beautiful shorelines, passing along Lake Michigan, the Mohawk River, the southern shore of Lake Erie, and along the Hudson River.

 This is the train for the small-town Americana feel.
-The train features a Dining Car, a Lounge Car and sleeper cars, so there is ample room to roam around during the long trip.
+The train features a Dining Car, a Lounge Car, and sleeper cars, so there’s ample room to roam around during the long trip.
 However, bring some of your own snacks, as food on the Lake Shore Limited can be quite expensive.

 While the published rail travel time is 19 hours for 959 miles, this train is known for being notoriously late.

-For Tickets: Prices start at $84 for adults and $42 for children age 2-15 for coach seating.
+Prices can start at $84 for adults and $42 for children age 2-15 for coach seating – check for the most updated pricing for your chosen route.
 Discounts are available for AAA members.

 Silverton-Durango Narrow Gage

-This vintage steam locomotive with impressive gold-colored Victorian coaches were originally constructed to transport gold & silver from the San Juan Mountains, but now serves passengers taking in the sweeping views.
+This vintage steam locomotive with impressive gold-colored Victorian coaches was originally constructed to transport gold & silver from the San Juan Mountains, but now serves passengers.